 Palm Springs, a cosmopolitan oasis in the Sonoran Desert, is best known for its mid-century modern structures by famous architects, soothing hot springs, and stunning landscapes.
 About 100 miles east of Los Angeles, Palm Springs is the principal city of the Coachella Valley, a string of desert towns in Southern California.
 Palm Springs draws visitors from around the world with reliably beautiful weather and scenery, chic shops and boutiques, and its many spas and resorts.
 Not sure what to see and do in this glossy California desert?
 Consider the following top-rated sights when visiting Palm Springs, California.

-Take a ride aboard the world’s largest rotating gondola nearly 6,000 feet up the cliffs of Chino Canyon into Mt.
-San Jacinto State Park to catch breathtaking views of Southern California’s Coachella Valley.
-Opened in 1963, the Palm Springs Aerial Tramway was originally a way of reaching the top of San Jacinto Peak from the floor of the Coachella Valley.
-Today, the tramway offers visitors to Palm Springs, California a one-of-a-kind perspective of the city and the surrounding area.
+Take a ride aboard the world's largest rotating gondola nearly 6,000 feet up the cliffs of Chino Canyon into Mt.
+San Jacinto State Park to catch breathtaking views of Southern California's Coachella Valley.
+Opened in 1963, the Palm Springs Aerial Tramway was originally a way of reaching the top of San Jacinto Peak from the Coachella Valley floor.
+Today, the tramway offers visitors to Palm Springs, California, a one-of-a-kind perspective of the city and the surrounding area.